HenryLevenNU/equation-game-repo/README.md

 The architecture broke down into four overarching blocks to maximise modularity:

-•	The introduction and Settings page
+•	The Introduction/Settings page

-•	The equation generation based on prior Settings
+•	The Equation Generation based on Settings

-•	The answer checking and subsequent effect on score
+•	The Answer Checking and impact on score

 •	The ‘main’ gameplay which structures the previous 3 aspects.